This electric SUV breathes life into the historic Niro name

 Kia Niro EV parked on country road

-The Niro is one of the most well-rounded and assured electric SUVs that we have had the pleasure of reviewing.
+The Niro is one of the most well-rounded electric SUVs that we’ve had the pleasure of reviewing.

-It didn’t excel in one area, but instead, Kia have created a family-friendly electric SUV that is as practical as it is efficient.
+It didn't excel in one area, but instead, Kia have created a family-friendly electric SUV that’s as practical as it’s efficient.

-The technology is reliable, the interior quality matches many of its premium rivals, there are very few factors that let the Niro down.
+The technology is reliable, the interior quality matches many of its premium rivals, and there’s very little that let the Niro down.
 Not only that, it looks the part too.

-With the EV6 already under their belt and the much-anticipated EV9 coming out soon, Kia remains one of the manufacturers to watch in the electric space.
+With the EV3, EV4, EV5, EV6, and EV9 already under their belt, Kia remains one of the manufacturers to watch in the electric space.